turingschool/mod-0-curriculum/front-end/for.md

 ## Discovery

 Work through the activity that follows to practice reading unfamiliar code and working to make sense of it.
-After this, you will receive direct instruction and acquire some vocabulary to help you speak about these concepts - it's ok to experience some confusion and discomfort during this activity.
-To get the most out of this time, monitor your level of _type_ of struggle, and communicate openly with your peers to support each other in your learning.

 <div class="s-card">
-  <h3>Reading a <code>for</code> loop (small groups)</h3>
+  <h3>Reading a <code>for</code> loop</h3>
   <ul>
-    <li>The person with the longest Starbucks order should screenshare (drive).
-Open <a href="https://replit.com/@turingschool/for-statements#index.js" target="blank">this replit</a> and click "fork".
-Make sure the font size is big enough for everyone else in the Breakout room to easily see.
-From here on out, the other partner can serve as a Navigator and provide directions so the Driver can keep the replit screen up.</li>
+    <li>Open <a href="https://replit.com/@turingschool/for-statements#index.js" target="blank">this replit</a> and click "fork".</li>
     <li>Run the code in the replit.
-Give everyone in the group some time to read through the code for each <code>for</code> statement and identify the portion of the output that belongs with it. <strong>Discuss: What do you notice?
+Read through the code for each <code>for</code> statement and identify the portion of the output that belongs with it. <strong>What do you notice?
 Work to identify which piece of the code corresponds to a change in the output.</strong></li>
     <li>If questions or wonderings such as "I wonder what would happen if we did X instead of Y...?" - there is nothing stopping you from trying that out, and finding the answer right now!
-You can edit the existing code, copy-and-paste code snippets then modify, or write something out yourself. <em>You should do those explorations as a group and have your Driver do that on their screenshare.</em></li>
+You can edit the existing code, copy-and-paste code snippets then modify, or write something out yourself.</li>
   </ul>
 </div>
 <br>

-## `for statement` Explained
+## `for statement`

-In our live class, we will dissect the code snippet that follows:
+Watch <a target="blank" href="https://www.youtube.com/watch?v=vLu8cOE7YKc">this video</a> to see an explanation of the code snippet shown below.

 ```javascript
 for (var i = 0; i < 4; i++) {